fredilarsen/OrigoSmokeDetector/README.md

 It is tested in two contexts:

-1. On an ESP8266 that connects to the MQTT broker directly via WiFi
+1. On an ESP8266 with a SRX882, using a direct connection to a MQTT broker via WiFi

 2. On an Arduino Nano with a SRX882, using the ModuleInterface repo for wired connectivity to other systems